 Since 1967, The Fund for American Studies (TFAS) has been a leader in educating young people from around the world in the fundamental principles of American democracy and our free market system.
-TFAS has been the launching pad for nearly 17,000 students who have participated in our programs in Washington, DC and around the world in Asia, Europe and South America.
+TFAS has been the launching pad for more than 17,000 students who have participated in our programs in Washington, DC and around the world in Asia, Europe and South America.
 Alumni of our program are leaders in government, business, the media and nonprofit sector.

-- Engalitcheff Institute on Comparative Political and Economic Systems – for students wanting to pursue careers in public policy, economics and government service.
+- Public Policy + Economics – for students wanting to pursue careers in public policy, economics, government and the nonprofit sector.

-- Institute on Economics and International Affairs – for students interested in a career in the foreign service, international affairs, or multi-national NGOs.
+- International Affairs – for students interested in a career in the foreign service, international affairs, or multi-national NGOs.

-- Institute on Political Journalism – for students interested in a career in journalism, communications and public relations.
+- Journalism + Communications – for students interested in a career in journalism, communications and public relations.

-- Institute on Business and Government Affairs – for students interested in a career in business, lobbying, trade associations and government affairs offices.
+- Business and Government Relations – for students interested in exploring a career in business, lobbying, trade associations and government affairs offices.